baumheld/mstest_multiple_ResultFiles/README.md

 }
 ```

-3. Open newly created TRX file under `..\tests\logs\` with an editor
+3. Open newly created TRX file under `..\tests\logs\` with an editor.
 Each test (one test fpr each datarow) now contains 5 resultfiles.
 Not only does one test contain their own ResultFile, but also all ResultFiles of the other datarows.

 ```